QuickSpot/walter-documentation/walter-modem/micropython/reference/mqtt.md

 ---

-### `mqttDidRing`
+### `mqtt_did_ring`

-Poll if there were incoming MQTT messages
+Poll if the modem has reported any incoming MQTT messages received on subscribed topics.

-Poll if the modem has reported any incoming MQTT messages on the topics we are subscribed on.
+> [!WARNING]

-> [!NOTE]
+> No more than 1 message with QoS 0 are stored in the buffer,
-> No more than 1 message with QoS 0 is stored in the buffer,
+> every new message with QoS 0 overwrites the previous\
-> every new message with QoS 0 overwrites the previous.
+> (this only applies to messages with QoS 0)

 #### Example